Advanced Java and Web Technologies Tutorial

 Retrieving Parameters in Servlets

 It is common in web applications to pass data or parameters from one to another page.
-To retrieve the values of various elements in a HTML form or from another page, we can use the following methods which are available in HttpServletRequest object: String getParameter(String name) Enumeration getParameterNames() String[] getParamterValues(String name) Following example demonstrates […]
+To retrieve the values of various elements in a HTML form or from another page, we can use the following methods which are available in HttpServletRequest object: String getParameter(String name) Enumeration getParameterNames() String[] getParamterValues(String name) This article is […]

 Read the rest of this entry »